 By the way, when Melissa makes this, she prepares it the night before and takes the whole baking dish to work to share with her coworkers.
-I have such a thoughtful sister-in-law!
+Wouldn’t you love to work with her?

 Note to all the quinoa fans out there: A couple of times, I have experimented with this recipe, using a combination of quinoa and oats.
 For our tastes, 1 3/4 cups oats and 1/4 cup quinoa (both uncooked) is the perfect combination.
 My kids don’t really notice a difference but I detect a hint of nuttiness.
-I have gone as high as one cup oats and one cup quinoa and recommend this for the diehard quinoa fans.
+I have gone as high as one cup oats and one cup quinoa and recommend this for the true quinoa fans.
 In that case, I prefer a layer of bananas underneath (as described below) which will serve as a good base for the somewhat looser quinoa grains.

 - 2 cups old-fashioned oats

 - 1/2 cup slivered or sliced almonds, chopped pecans or walnuts (or a mix), divided use

 - 1 teaspoon baking powder